hughjonesd/refset/README.md

 This causes a problem if you want to pass a reference into functions, rather than passing the value of the refset -- for example, if you would like to change the refset in the body of the function, and have this affect the original data.
 When you use a refset in a function argument, it binds it to a new value, breaking the link with the parent.

-If you are writing your own code, you can avoid this problem by `wrap`ping your refset into a "parcel" object.
+If you are writing your own code, you can avoid this problem by creating a refset which is "wrapped" in a parcel object.
 Parcels simply contain an expression and an environment in which the expression should be evaluated.
 For example, they can contain the name of a refset.
 When the `contents` function is called on a parcel, the expression is reevaluated.
 Here's how to write a function that changes the name of our employees:

 ``` r
 rs %r% employees[1:3,]